 One of the most common waiter and waitress injuries is sore feet.
 It’s usually caused by wearing unsupportive shoes at work.
 While you might be tempted to wear your comfortable trainers, they don’t offer the same support of actual work shoes that are designed specifically to meet the needs of waitstaff.

 You need to think about slip and water-resistance, the materials they’re made from and even the tread so you can stay on your feet all day.
-For men, we recommend DEX and Envy III for women.

 Old School Low Rider IV is a classic look with extra cushioning for added comfort, TripGuard and slip and water-resistance plus a removable cushioned insole.
 Condor is a stylish shoe that features a wider heel, giving you trusted traction where you need it the most.
 Plus, it features a padded collar and tongue, slip-resistance and SpillGuard protection.